alexisbellido/dockerize-django/README.rst

   $ ssh user@example.com
   $ ssh -T git@github.com

-The image's entrypoint, copied to the container and defined with ENTRYPOINT in the Dockerfile, accepts parameters that can be passed at the end of the docker run command.
+The image's entrypoint (*/usr/local/bin/docker-entrypoint.sh*, copied to the container and defined with ENTRYPOINT in the Dockerfile) always sets the Python virtual environment first and then accepts parameters that can be passed at the end of the docker run command.
 If no parameter is passed, the value of CMD in the Dockerfile is used (usually "development").

 Here are some of the parameters the entrypoint accepts: